davidayalas/CourseraGetData-Project/COOKBOOK.md

 Cookbook for tidy.txt dataset
 ==============================

-All values from the variables are the mean from the original dataset and are bounded between [-1,1].
+All values from the variables are the mean and standard deviation signals from the original dataset and are bounded between [-1,1] Hz.
 We get one record for each subject and activity.

 * Subject<br />